Rates:

 4. Do I get a Charter Yacht cheaper by contacting it directly?

 The rates on Out of the Blue Yacht Charters are given by the management companies for the Charter Yachts.
 If there is a discount or a special offer, we are the first ones to know.
-Out of the Blue Yacht Charters maintains a close relationship with all the agents; if you are looking for a better rate, then talk to us.
-We can contact some agents and see what we can find.
+Out of the Blue Yacht Charters maintains a close relationship with all the agents; We all work from the same worldwide yacht data bases.
+Therefore, rates are the same for every broker for a given yacht!
+So if you are looking for a better rate, then talk to us.
+We can contact some agents and yacht management companies and see what we can find.

 5. Do I sign a Charter Yacht Agreement?

-6. Do I pay Out of the Blue Yacht Charters as the Broker?
+6. Do I pay Out of the Blue Yacht Charters for the charter?

 Yes, we are the broker and we coordinate with the owners, yacht management companies and other charter agents.
 The yachts owners offer us a commission percentage out of the charter fee to find the best yacht for Clients.